Alien Weaponry: History

 The band toured Europe and North America for the first time in the latter half of 2018, supporting Ministry in their American tour.
 During their European tour, they performed at several large music festivals, including Metaldays, and Wacken Open Air.
 In 2019, they toured Europe and North America again.
 Trembath returned to New Zealand to finish his high school exams and was unavailable for the final American leg of the tour; bassist Bobby Oblak filled in.
 The band stated their goal was performing at Wacken before Henry was 20.
 Henry was 18 at the time of their performance.

 On 17 February 2019, the band (alongside Radio New-Zealand) released a ten part documentary series, Alien Weaponry Shake Europe, which documented their European tour the year prior.
 In December 2018, Holding My Breath was the official theme song for NXT TakeOver: Phoenix.

 On 19 August 2020, it was announced that Trembath would depart the band and be replaced with Tūranga Morgan-Edmonds, also Māori, of Ngāti Rārua, Ngāti Wai and Ngāti Hine.
 In an official video, Trembath said the reason for leaving the band was "health and my own happiness" and pursuing a career in making music in studio.

 On 10 September 2020, the band announced they were shifting management to The Rick Sales Entertainment Group based in Los Angeles.
 Rick Sales is the manager of Slayer and represents other metal artists such as Gojira, Mastodon and Ghost.

 Niel de Jong continued as production manager and front of house engineer.

-Alien Weaponry appeared on the cover of British heavy metal publication Metal Hammer Magazine on January 2021, with the tag line "Meet The Future Of Metal" The Guardian profiled the band in September 2021.
+Alien Weaponry appeared on the cover of British heavy metal publication Metal Hammer Magazine in January 2021, with the tag line "Meet The Future Of Metal" The Guardian profiled the band in September 2021.

 They were nominated for 'Breakthrough Oceanian Band' and 'Breakthrough International Band' at the 2021 Global Metal Apocalypse awards, and finished third and fourth, respectively.
 In 2023, the song 'Kai Tangata' from Tū became the theme for New Zealand-born pro wrestler Henare.